|

 area today.
 In May 1945 the Hintersee area became the final command post

 of the Berchtesgaden/Obersalzberg Nazi leadership.
-On the left above is the Altes Zollhaus or old Customs House.
+Above is the Altes Zollhaus or old Customs House.

 This is the last building on the road leading to the border with Austria